Bayesian uncertainty-aware deep learning with noisy labels: Tackling annotation ambiguity in EEG seizure detection: Materials and methods

+\item {Over-segmentation of seizures at 10\% and 30\%: In these cases, the noisy seizure labels are created to be longer than the ground truth clean labels.
+This process is implemented by randomly selecting the seizure onset and offset times, such that the seizure duration increases by 10\% (case 1) or 30\% (case 2).
+If the over-segmentation exceeds the 10-minute recording length, then the noisy seizure labels are truncated to 1 minute outside the true seizure interval. over-segmentation is the most common type label noise observed in seizure annotation by clinicians~\cite{halford2013standardized, halford2015inter,jing2020interrater}, as missing seizure activity is more detrimental than being overly generous in the seizure onset and offset.
+From a machine learning standpoint, this over-segmentation poses as a one-sided challenge when training deep neural networks.}

+\item {Under-segmentation of seizures at 10\% and 30\%: As a complement to the over-segmentation, we use a similar procedure to \textit{reduce} the seizure duration by 10\% (case 1) and 30\% (case 2), while ensuring that the seizure lasts $\geq$29 seconds.
+Seizures that are too short to be reduced by the required percentage are capped at 29 seconds.
+We expect under-segmentation to be rare in real-world data, as clinical review is biased against missing seizure activity.} \end{enumerate}

+{In total, we conduct experiments based on the five label noise cases described above.
+For each case, we simulate EEG data with three SNR levels, yielding a total of 15 configurations.
+We use only the noisy labels for model training and evaluate performance on the unseen clean labels.}

-\subsubsection{TUH Dataset}
+\subsubsection{TUH dataset}

-The Temple University Hospital (TUH) corpus is a large publicly available resource, from which we select 120 subjects with focal seizure onset comprising a total of 642 seizure recordings.
+We collect 120 subjects with focal seizure onset from the publicly available Temple University Hospital (TUH) corpus \cite{shah2018temple}.
+The anonymized dataset was first accessed on 22 May 2022.
 There are 55 male and 65 female subjects within the age range of 19-91 years (55.2$\pm$16.6).
 Each seizure recording includes average-referenced EEG data from 10-20 montages, along with clinician-labeled seizure intervals and onset channels.
 We resample the EEG signals to 200~Hz for consistency with the other datasets.
 We apply minimal preprocessing that includes a bandpass filter ($1.6-30$~Hz) and clipping the signal at two standard deviations from the mean to eliminate high-intensity artifacts in EEG.
 The EEG signals are standardized to have a zero mean and unit variance using statistics derived from each patient to avoid any information leakage.
-The recordings are cropped to 10 minutes around the seizure events, while ensuring an even distribution of seizure onset times.
-The EEG data is then divided into one-second, non-overlapping windows.
+The recordings are cropped to 10 minutes around the seizure events with an even distribution of onset times and divided into one-second, non-overlapping windows.